 The StructuredDocumentTag.Color property allows you to get or set the color of content control.
 The color affects content control in two situations:

-Below code example shows how to change the color of content control.
+The following code example demonstrates how to change the color of content control.

 How to Set Style to Format Text Typed into the Content Control

 If you want to set the style of content control, you can use StructuredDocumentTag.Style or StructuredDocumentTag.StyleName properties.
-Below code example shows how to set the style of content control.
-When you type the text into content control in output document, the typed text will have style "Quote".
+The following code example demonstrates how to set the style of content control.
+When you type the text into content control in the output document, the typed text will have the style “Quote”.